drostlab/orthologr/README.md

 orthologr
 =========

-### A Framework for Orthology Inference, Sequence Alignments, and Population Genomics.
+### A Software Framework for Comparative Genomics.

 The `orthologr` package provides interfaces between R and common bioinformatics tools used to perform orthology inference, multiple sequence alignments, codon alignments, dNdS estimation,